-The 17th GEP Postgraduate Conference will take place on 19th - 20th April 2018 at the University of Nottingham.
+The 19th GEP Postgraduate Conference will take place 30th April - 1st May 2020 at the University of Nottingham.
 The Conference provides a forum for the dissemination of student research relating to issues of Globalisation and Economic Policy from both theoretical and empirical perspectives.
 These areas include Foreign Direct Investment, Trade, Productivity, Economics of the MNEs, Migration and Labour Market Adjustment.

 The objective of the Conference is to bring together a number of PhD students and postdoctoral researchers to discuss their own research ideas with established researchers in a relaxed atmosphere.
 The conference is open to graduate students and post-docs.
-Speakers will be selected on the basis of submitted papers or an extended abstract.
-(Preference will, however, be given to papers.)
+Speakers will be selected based on the submitted paper (extended abstracts are acceptable but preference will be given to full papers).

 Applicants must submit their CV, a letter of support from their PhD supervisor (sent separately by email; this is not required for post-docs) and the paper to be presented.
 If a full paper is not yet available, please include a detailed abstract, providing clearly the motivation for the work, the relationship to the literature, the method used and the expected results.

-Every paper accepted will be assigned a discussant who will present and comment on the paper.
-Therefore, those who are invited to present a paper are expected to deliver a complete paper before the Conference.
+Every paper accepted will be discussed and comment on the paper.
+Therefore, those who are invited to present a paper are expected to deliver a complete draft before the Conference.

-There is a £180 registration fee to contribute towards costs which includes up to two nights’ accommodation (18th and 19th April).
+There is a £220 registration fee to contribute towards costs.
+This includes up to two nights? accommodation and the conference dinner.